 The delay in arrival at a public health facility, in seeking care and the delay in provision of adequate care have been identified as central causes of maternal mortality and need to be addressed to ensure that India meets Goal Three, Target 3.1 of the 2015 Sustainable Development Goals which seeks to “reduce the global maternal mortality rate to less than 70 per 100,000 live births by 2030.”
 While the World Health Organisation stipulates one ambulance for every 100,000 people in the plains and one ambulance per 70,000 people for more sparsely populated areas, a study conducted by the All India Institute of Medical Sciences (AIIMS) revealed that in New Delhi itself, there is one ambulance for every 144,736 people.
 Far from the national capital, the condition worsens in India’s rural areas.

 In West Bengal, there are 788 ambulances against the ideal number of 913.
-A study in the Purulia district of West Bengal found that over 60% pregnant women in the district died in healthcare facilities while 12% were declared dead on arrival, attributing this to the lack and inefficiency of government ambulance services.
+A study in the Purulia district of West Bengal found that of those who died as a result of pregnancy complications, 60% died in healthcare facilities while 12% were declared dead on arrival, attributing this to the lack and inefficiency of government ambulance services.
 The lack of ambulance services in Kalpani village of Coochbehar district led to a high rate of home deliveries, which can pose a threat to the life of the mother and child in case of high-risk pregnancies.
 The village is surrounded by the Torsa river on three sides and boats do not ply in the monsoon.
 The village does not have a Primary Health Centre either and in the monsoon months, it becomes difficult to get to the nearest hospital, making it particularly difficult for women to access maternal health care.

 Karji was furious that she still had to give birth at home, which is often risky, despite having spent out of her pocket to get to the hospital in the first place.